DevMorph77/Hubtel-Blog-Testing-Suite/README.md

 - [Playwright](https://playwright.dev/) - A Node.js library for automating browser actions.
 - JavaScript - The programming language used to implement the test scripts.
+- GitHub Actions - For automating the testing process on code changes.

 ## Installation